-Developing talent internally is a key component of our success at GitLab, and our promotion process is built to support that development in alignment with our values.
-Team members have two main avenues to pursue career advancement at GitLab: 1) Via our promotion process, and 2) By applying and interviewing for open positions that are approved in our headcount plan (transfers).
+Developing talent internally is a key component of our success at GitLab, and our promotion and transfer process is built to support that development in alignment with our values.
+Team members have two main avenues to pursue career advancement at GitLab: 1) Via our cyclical promotion calibration process, and 2) by applying and interviewing for open positions.

 Our promotion philosophy comprises core pillars surrounding the approach and process alignment to our values.